 In April, Sheriff Butch Conway of Gwinnett County, Georgia, bought a new car for his commute to work.
 The Dodge Charger SRT Hellcat is completely black and has tinted windows and black wheels.
 There’s no question: it looks super-cool.
 With a 707-horsepower engine, the Hellcat is said to be the fastest sedan ever to be made.
 It cost $69,258.

 The problem?
-Conway purchased it through his office using proceeds from civil asset forfeiture.
+The sheriff purchased it through his office using proceeds from civil asset forfeiture.

 Civil asset forfeiture is a legal procedure where law enforcement may seize property or cash from an individual without filing criminal charges against him or her.
 The process was designed to help law enforcement tackle organized crime and drug cartels by quickly removing their assets even before a court case.